pair_style nb3b/harmonic command

 pair_coeff * * nb3b/harmonic MgOH.nb3b.harmonic Mg O H

-It is not required that the potential file contain entries for all of the elements listed in the pair_coeff command.
-It can also contain entries for additional elements not being used in a particular simulation; LAMMPS ignores those entries.
+It is required that the potential file contains entries for all permutations of the elements listed in the pair_coeff command.
+If certain combinations are not parameterized the corresponding parameters should be set to zero.
+The potential file can also contain entries for additional elements which are not used in a particular simulation; LAMMPS ignores those entries.

 This pair style can only be used if LAMMPS was built with the MANYBODY package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.